A spread of loaves of bread on a cutting board.

 • Mouth ulcers

-Interestingly, according to a study published by the British Medical Journal, it can be common for gluten sensitivity to be masquerading as lupus and vice versa!1 As we all know, it can be incredibly difficult to get a lupus diagnosis and it would appear that the clinical markers can be similar for both diseases.
+Interestingly, according to a study published by the British Medical Journal, it can be common for gluten sensitivity to be masquerading as lupus and vice versa!1 As we all know, it can be incredibly difficult to get a lupus diagnosis and it would appear that the clinical markers can be similar for both conditions.

 Tests for gluten sensitivity vs. celiac disease